 Edit and Continue (Visual C++)

-This article describes procedures to work with Edit and Continue in Visual C++ projects.
-See Supported Code Changes and Limitations (C++) for information about the limitations of Edit and Continue.
+You can use Edit and Continue in Visual C++ projects.
+See Supported Code Changes (C++) for information about the limitations of Edit and Continue.

-You can disable the automatic invocation of Edit and Continue (invocation by the Continue, Go, and Step commands).
-You might do this if you are making edits to the code that you do not want applied during the current debugging session.
-You can also re-enable the automatic invocation of Edit and Continue.
+You may want to disable the automatic invocation of Edit and Continue if you are making edits to the code that you do not want applied during the current debugging session.
+You can also re-enable automatic Edit and Continue.

-In the Edit and Continue group, select or clear the Invoked by debug commands check box.
+In the Edit and Continue group, select or clear the Enable Native Edit and Continue check box.

-Because Invoked by debug commands is a tools option, altering this setting affects all projects you work on.
+Altering this setting affects all projects you work on.
 You do not need to rebuild your application after changing this setting.
-You can change the setting even while debugging.
-If you build your application from the command line or from a Makefile, but debug in the Visual C++ environment, you can still use Edit and Continue if you set the /ZI option.
+You can change the setting even while you are debugging.
+If you build your application from the command line or from a makefile, but you debug in the Visual Studio environment, you can still use Edit and Continue if you set the /ZI option.

 In Visual C++, Edit and Continue can apply code changes in two ways.
 Code changes can be applied implicitly, when you choose an execution command, or explicitly, using the Apply Code Changes command.